MetaMask/metamask-android-sdk/README.md

 }
 ```

-We only log three SDK events: `connection_request`, `connected` and `disconnected`.
-This helps us to debug any SDK connection issues.
-If you wish to disable this, you can do so by setting `ethereum.enableDebug = false`.

-### 5. You can now call any ethereum provider method
+### 4. You can now call any ethereum provider method

 #### Example 1: Get account balance
 ```kotlin